 - Optimizing the HTML source code

-“Link Building refers to the process of getting high quality in-bound (one-way) links to your website in order to improve your search rankings and listings.”
+Link building defined: “Link Building refers to the process of getting high-quality in-bound (one-way) links to your website in order to improve your search rankings and listings.”

 Link building involves:

-- Creating and distributing relevant content (ie. articles, blog posts, wikis and press releases) to press release networks, article banks, social bookmarking sites and other Social Media channels.
+- Creating and distributing relevant content (ie. articles, blog posts, etc.) to press release networks, article banks, social bookmarking sites, and other Social Media channels.